Florida Pricing, May 2026

 Florida tankless installs run $2,200 to $3,800 in 2026, around 20% below the US median.
 The cost advantages stack: warm year-round inlet temperatures letting smaller units cover bigger homes, mostly-electric installs without complex gas-line work, and modest labour rates.
 The Florida-specific complications are hurricane mounting code and salt-air corrosion in coastal zones.

-The unique Florida question: heat-pump water heater (HPWH) competition is unusually strong because of the warm ambient air, the $2,000 federal credit cap (vs $600 for tankless), and FPL rebates that exceed the tankless rebate.
+The unique Florida question: heat-pump water heater (HPWH) competition is unusually strong because of the warm ambient air and FPL rebates that typically exceed the tankless rebate.
+The federal tax credit ended December 31, 2025, so it no longer tips the scales either way.
 Always run the full HPWH vs tankless comparison before committing in FL.

 Why Florida tankless economics are friendlier than the US median